nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list patients
+1. User requests to list filtered patients
-2. MedInfo shows a list of patients
+2. MedInfo shows a list of filtered patients
 3. User requests to delete a specific patient in the list by index number
 4. MedInfo shows confirmation window
 5. MedInfo deletes the patient